Dixitha-1824/Sri-Dikshitha-tailoring-website/README.md

 - Add, edit, delete designs, materials, and gold
 - Approve customer reviews
 - Open / close shop status

+## Admin Access

+This application uses role-based access control.

+• Admin accounts are pre-configured in the database
+• Admin credentials are NOT publicly exposed for security reasons
+• Only users with the `admin` role can access the admin dashboard
+• Regular users are registered with `user` role by default

+To change or add admins:
+• Update the user role directly in MongoDB Atlas
+• Set `role: "admin"` for the required user

 ## Tech Stack
 - Node.js